 (Zorras at Entzaubert in Berlin)

-Then Zorras produced An Edinburgh Zine & Small Press Fair at the (now so sadly departed) Forest Cafe.
+Then I produced An Edinburgh Zine & Small Press Fair at the (now so sadly departed) Forest Cafe.
 It was awesome.
-Also, because that wasn’t enough work for us, oh no, we produced a poetry event the same night, called Faceplant.
+Also, because that wasn’t enough work, oh no, I curated a poetry event the same night, called Faceplant.
 Also cracking.

 Then we performed at Inky Fingers, also at the lovely late Forest Cafe.
 Very fine.